modelcontextprotocol-community/working-groups/README.md

 ### Current Working Groups

-- **Hosting**: ([wg/host](wg/host)) Exploring deployment, scaling, and infrastructure considerations
+- **Hosting**: ([wg/host](wg/host)) Exploring deployment, scaling, and infrastructure considerations.
-- **Agents**: Focused on interaction patterns between agents using MCP
+- **Agents**: Focused on interaction patterns between agents using MCP.
-- **Authorization**: Addressing security and access control within MCP implementations
+- **Authorization**: Addressing security and access control within MCP implementations.
-- **Search, Tools, Emerging Topics** ([wg/misc]) Focussed discussions on Protocol ideas and changes .
+- **Search, Tools, Emerging Topics** ([wg/misc]) Focussed discussions on Protocol ideas and changes.

-## Taxonomy
+## Working with the Model Context Protocol

 MCP serves as an enabler for innovative LLM application development, providing interoperability without being prescriptive about application design.
 The protocol consists of four main components:

 1. The [specification](https://modelcontextprotocol.io/specification/2025-03-26), defining the Protocol and Transports.
 2. [Reference SDKs](https://modelcontextprotocol.io/sdk/java/mcp-overview) that implement the Protocol and Transports to help developers build interoperable solutions.
 3. Supporting resources such as User Guides, Tutorials, Debugging Tools and Reference Applications.
-4. Working Group artefacts - implementation patterns, configuration guides, and other community-developed resources.
+4. Working Group artifacts - implementation patterns, configuration guides, and other community-developed resources.

 Each component serves a different purpose:

 - The specification provides the foundational interoperability layer
 - Reference SDKs bridge the specification to language-specific implementations
 - Supporting resources facilitate adoption and implementation
-- Working Group artefacts enable experimentation and innovation
+- Working Group artifacts enable experimentation and innovation

 This layered approach allows MCP to provide standardization where needed while encouraging innovation and flexibility in application design.
 Working Groups play a crucial role in balancing these priorities, contributing to all layers while respecting their different purposes and impact scopes.